Esri/cookiecutter-spatial-data-science/docs/docs/make.md

 ## Environment Management

 Managing the Python Conda environment is dramatically streamlined using the commands contained in `make.bat`.
 Quite honestly, this is one of the single largest motivating factors for initially creating it.
+These are the two most common commands, but there are more in there if you want to look.

 ### `> make env`

 This is the most commonly used command.
-This command creates a Conda environment using the name set up when originally creating the project.
+This command creates a Conda environment using the name set up when originally creating the project, and also installs the local module using pip in experimental mode.
+This means your custom code built to accompnay the module will be available in this new conda environment.

 ### `> make env_remove`

 Multiple environments for projects quickly litter your computer.
 Hence, once finished with an environment for a project, this makes it easier to remove the environment from the machine.

+### `> make ec2`

+This is only included in the Linux version in `Makefile`.
+This is used to configure an AWS EC2 instance to be able to run your project _if your project does not require `arcpy`_.